Part One

 It’s almost like the Tragedy of the Commons, an economics problem in which individuals have an incentive to use a resource at the expense of other individuals with no way of excluding or regulating use.

-For example, if shepherds all acted in their own best interest and allowed their sheep to graze as much as they want in a common field,Bar divided in half with an arrow pointing to the rightthe grass would all be eaten, which is detrimental for everyone.
+For example, if shepherds all acted in their own best interest and allowed their sheep to graze as much as they want in a common field,the grass would all be eaten, which is detrimental for everyone.

 Likewise, a lack of regulation around the use of radio frequencies would clog up communication and prevent people from communicating.